GreenVeggi/Thoth/pages/outrage.md

 - Perceived risk is usually a complex, volatile mix of hazard and outrage.
-Experts argue that companies minimise the risk of outrage when they engage stakeholders (_q.v._) in the development and operation of major projects.
+Experts argue that companies minimise the risk of outrage when they engage stakeholders (_q.v._) in the development and operation of major projects. #definition
+	- Elkington, J. (1998).
+Cannibals with forks: The triple bottom line of 21st century business.
+New Society Publishers.